UFC 226: Miocic vs. Cormier Fight Card, TV Info, Predictions and More

 NGANNOU & LEWIS GET INTENSE! @Francis_Ngannou & @TheBeast_UFC will settle the score in the co-main at #UFC226! https://t.co/leXrI3FCYK

-Taking the fight at face value, this is a recovery fight for Ngannou.
-After a comprehensive loss at the hands of Miocic his last time out, he'll get an opponent that isn't going to challenge his wrestling too much and will play the kind of Rock 'Em Sock 'Em Robots game that The Predator would like to play.
+Taking the fight at face value, this is a recovery bout for Ngannou.
+After a comprehensive loss at the hands of Miocic last time out, he will get an opponent who isn't going to challenge his wrestling too much and will employ the kind of Rock 'Em Sock 'Em Robots game The Predator would like to play.

 The only catch is that Lewis is a live dog because of his power.
-For so many fighters that the 31-year-old will see in the heavyweight division simply being the first one to land the first big strike is the name of the game.
+For so many fighters the 31-year-old will see in the heavyweight division, simply being the first one to land the first big strike is the name of the game.

-If Ngannou wants to avoid back-to-back losses he'd better strike first.
+If Ngannou wants to avoid back-to-back losses, he had better strike first.

-What has made Ngannou's rise to No. 1 contender so fascinating is the rate at which he has progressed.
-From a second-round win over Luis Henrique in 2015 to kick off his UFC debut to an annihilation of Alistair Overeem to earn a title shot his aptitude for improvement has made him scary.
+What made Ngannou's rise to No. 1 contender so fascinating is the rate at which he progressed.
+From a second-round win over Luis Henrique in 2015 to kick off his UFC career to an annihilation of Alistair Overeem to earn a title shot, his aptitude for improvement has made him scary.

 If that pattern continues after losing to Miocic, this fight shouldn't be a problem for him.
-Expect him to get back to knocking people not named Miocic out in a fight that is sure to bring the violence at some point.
+Expect him to get back to knocking out people not named Miocic in a contest that is sure to bring the violence.

 Michael Chiesa vs. Anthony Pettis